tigerfarm/arduino/Altair101/READMEuserGuide.md

 -----------
 + STOP          Not implemented.
 + RUN           Not implemented.
++ SINGLE up     1) First flip, show month and day.
+                2) Next flip, show: year.
-+ SINGLE up     1) month and day, 2) year, 3) Return to show time of day: hour and minutes
+                3) Next flip, return to show time of day: hour and minutes.
-+ SINGLE dn     Not implemented.
++ SINGLE down   Not implemented.
 + EXAMINE       To do: Select the flashing date or time value.
 + EXAMINE NEXT  To do: Move through time and date values, making the selected value flash.
 + DEPOSIT       To do: After selecting and inc/dec a value, set the value.